cocos/cocos-docs/en/asset/cache-manager.md

 - `clearCache` -- clears all cache resources in the cache directory, please use with caution.
 - `clearLRU` -- clears the older resources in the cache directory.
 The mini-game platform will automatically call `clearLRU` when the cache space is full.
 - ``removeCache`` -- clears a single cache resource.
-To use it, you need to provide the original path of the resource, e.g.
+To use it, provide the original path of the resource, e.g.

   ```typescript
   assetManager.loadRemote('http://example.com/background.jpg', function (err, texture) {